Gum Disease’s Kryptonite: Tea Tree Oil

 - Best of all, it is soothing on application and eases away pain you may have on your gums.

 In fact, tea tree oil is so powerful and awesome that it has been commonly used to treat other things like acne, athlete’s foot, fungal infections, dandruff, boils, and lice.
 It really is a remarkable oil, and when it comes to your teeth it could be the best solution around for any gum disease you may have.

 In order to get rid of gum disease, you can use tea tree oil by putting one drop on top of your normal toothpaste whenever you brush your teeth.
 If you are using a tea tree oil extract, it is important that you avoid swallowing the oil, as it can cause irritations of stomach such as diarrhea, and nobody wants that.
 Shop around the internet.
 You can find tea tree oil in many forms ranging from extract to actual toothpaste infused with the oil.
-Here at Health Freedom Resources we have our Oral Remedy Concentrate, which combines Tea Tree Oil with Echinacea angustifolia and purpurea, bayberry and oak bark, cayenne, peppermint oil (contains a plethora of medicinal benefits), and clove bud oil.
+Here at Southern Botanicals we have our Oral Remedy Concentrate, which combines Tea Tree Oil with Echinacea angustifolia and purpurea, bayberry and oak bark, cayenne, peppermint oil (contains a plethora of medicinal benefits), and clove bud oil.
 By going with a natural remedy like tea tree oil, you can find a solution to your gum disease without turning to expensive treatments, medications, or surgeries, which are often painful and always taxing on the wallet.

 Remember: It’s your life, your health, and your choice.